-where the process on the left sends message hello as Sender and then receives message bye as Receiver, described by type !Sender hello(). ?Receiver bye(), and the process on the right first acts as Receiver and then as Sender, described by type ?Receiver hello().!Sender bye().
+where the process on the left sends message hello as Sender and then receives message bye as Receiver, described by type !Sender hello(). ?Receiver bye(), and the process on the right first acts first as Receiver and then as Sender, described by type ?Receiver hello(). !Sender bye().
 Notice each role is carried out by two distinct processes and each process implements two distinct roles.

-Our type analysis ensures that both implementations follow the prescribed protocol, since the protocol Sender $\rightarrow$ Receiver hello().
-Sender $\rightarrow$ Receiver bye() is decomposed in "complementary" types that describe the behavior of the individual processes (for instance, in type !Sender hello(). ?Receiver bye() and type ?Receiver hello(). !Sender bye()).
-Although very simple, this example already distinguishes our approach from previous works, since the ability to specify roles is absent in [4,5] while [8,12] do not support such role distribution.
-Conceivably channel delegation (channel-passing) supported by previous works may be used to represent a similar notion but, to model this example in particular, two channel delegations would be necessary, which implies it would not be possible to directly observe that the two interactions take place in a related medium (in our case the chat channel) and the ability to audit role participation locally would be lost (as the personification of a different role would be a consequence of channel-passing).
+Our type analysis ensures that both implementations follow the prescribed protocol, since the protocol is decomposed in "complementary" types that describe the behavior of the individual processes (for instance, in type !Sender hello(). ?Receiver bye() and type ?Receiver hello(). !Sender bye()).
+Although very simple, this example already distinguishes our approach from previous works, since the ability to specify roles is absent in [2, 3] while [6, 10] do not support such role distribution.
+Conceivably channel delegation (channel-passing) supported by previous works may be used to represent a similar notion but, for this example in particular, two channel delegations would be involved, it would not be possible to directly observe that the two interactions take place in a related medium (in our case the chat channel) and the ability to audit role participation locally would be lost (as the personification of a different role would be a consequence of channel-passing).